d2l-ai/d2l-en/chapter_preliminaries/index.md

 To conclude the chapter, we will show you how to look up documentation for the needed information.

+This book has kept the mathematical content to the minimum necessary to get a proper understanding of deep learning.
+However, it does not mean that this book is mathematics free.
+Thus, this chapter provides a rapid introduction to basic and frequently-used mathematics to allow anyone to understand at least *most* of the mathematical content of the book.
+If you wish to understand *all* of the mathematical content, further reviewing :ref:`chap_appendix_math` should be sufficient.

 ```toc
 :maxdepth: 2